-The representation of women among STEM business owners is also hampered by the broad understanding that gender is a contributing factor preventing women in tech-related industries from advancement,when compared to other industries.367 Achieving a work-life balance also remains a challenge, with gendered stereotypes around defining that balance contributing to social stigma whereby working mothers are perceived as being either uncommitted to their families or uncommitted to their careers.368
+The representation of women among STEM business owners is also hampered by the broad understanding that gender is a contributing factor preventing women in tech-related industries from advancement, when compared to other industries.
+The action of the also remains a challenge, with gendered stereotypes around defining that balance contributing to social stigma whereby working mothers are perceived as being either uncommitted to their families or uncommitted to their careers.

 Preoccupation with defining digital clusters around technology infrastructure (hardware, software, services) rather than around the users of those technologies has also thus tended to exclude women.
-In terms of actual online activity, research shows women are equally active online as men and more active than men on some social media sites.^{369,370} Some have claimed that the internet is gender-blind and women have a strong online presence.371 A recent study found that more than 50% of online businesses recently launched were owned by women.372 While entrepreneurship stereotypes are dominated by men tech entrepreneurs, Kylie Jenner, one of the world's youngest billionaires, made her fortune selling on Canada's Shopify platform.
+In terms of actual online activity, research shows women are equally active online as men and more active than men on some social media sites. , Some have claimed that the internet is gender-blind and women have a strong online presence.
+A recent study found that more than 50% of online businesses recently launched were owned by women.
+While entrepreneurship stereotypes are dominated by men tech entrepreneurs, Kylie Jenner, one of the world's youngest billionaires, made her fortune selling on Canada's Shopify platform.
 However, she is seldom front of mind when people think of entrepreneurs.
-Evidence suggests that the gender revenue gap between women and men entrepreneurs is reduced by 44% when e-commerce is included.^{373, 374}
+Evidence suggests that the gender revenue gap between women and men entrepreneurs is reduced by 44% when e-commerce is included.,

-There is evidence, however, of a gender gap related to technology adoption between small businesses owned by men and women.375 One study found that the difference between men and women entrepreneurs is minimal when it comes to product innovation, such as product novelty and the presence of competitors.376 However, more than 60% of women entrepreneurs at early-stage firms utilize technology that is more than five years old.377
+There is evidence, however, of a gender gap related to technology adoption between small businesses owned by men and women.
+One study found that the difference between men and women entrepreneurs is minimal when it comes to product innovation, such as product novelty and the presence of competitors.
+However, more than 60% of women entrepreneurs at early-stage firms utilize technology that is more than five years old.